LEWES CROWN COURT

 JUDGE HAYWARD:

-Except that the works on watercourse 1 include a requirement to increase
+Except that the works on watercourse 1 include a requirement to increase the size

 of the culvert.